ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

 - HydroDefault: 'hydrology-only' simulation with default configuration
 - HydroDry: 'hydrology-only' simulation with reduced initial soil moisture

-We compare their outputs to the default setup (`ve_example`) where all components run dynamically.

 In practice this means:

 - **Microclimate is fixed**: e.g., temperature and relative humidity stay constant
 - **Plants are static**: e.g. water uptake, transpiration, and interception do not vary
 - **Soil microbes, litter, and animals do not feedback** into hydrology
 - **Only hydrology processes evolve over time** in response to precipitation

+Finally, we compare their outputs to the default setup (`ve_example`) where all components run dynamically.

 ```{note}
 This guide focuses on how to technically configure and run static mode, not on